evillaz/to-do-lst/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [Awesome Books] <a name="about-project"></a>
+# 📖 [WebPack Setup] <a name="about-project"></a>

-*Awesome Books* is a simple website that displays a list of books and allows you to add and remove books from that list.
-By building this application, you will learn how to manage data using JavaScript.
-Thanks to that your website will be more interactive.
-You will also use a medium-fidelity wireframe to build the UI.
+*WebPack Setup* is a simple repository to learn about setting up a project with webpack

 - Integrate linters to the project.
 Learned about it's importance and how to make a robust project implementing linters
-- Implement js to manipulate data and create dynamic pages
-- Accomplish the requirements through a project based on the HTML and CSS
-- Apply ES6 as a new trend on JS structure
+- Integrate webpack, too add a bundle.js, index.html and style.css into a dist folder

 ## 🛠 Built With <a name="built-with"></a>